tatianaacostag/DevelopersDoc_site/content/en/docs/Integrations/WebCheckout integration/Payment-form.md

 | Total   | 268.851       | 34.147       | 450.000 |

 {{% alert title="Important" color="warning"%}}
-Tax + taxReturnBase cannot be greater than the Total Value of each product.
+The sum of `tax` + `taxReturnBase` must not exceed the total value of each product.
 {{% /alert %}}

-* For businesses registered in Colombia that belong to the program _Régimen común_, if you don't send the tax, PayU automatically calculates the tax using 19%.
-If your business belongs to the program _Régimen simplificado_, if you don't send the tax, PayU automatically assigns the value as zero (0).
+* For businesses in Colombia registered under the _Régimen Común_, if `tax` is not provided, PayU automatically calculates it at 19%.
+For businesses under the _Régimen Simplificado_, if `tax` is not specified, PayU assigns a value of zero (0).

-## Form example
+## HTML Fields Example

-The following is an example of a basic Payment form using only the mandatory fields and pointing the request to the sandbox environment (test mode).
+The following is an example of the mandatory fields for a payment form in HTML format, pointing the request to the sandbox environment (test mode).

 ```HTML
  <form method="post" action="https://sandbox.checkout.payulatam.com/ppp-web-gateway-payu/">